Professional development sessions

 Moreland’s Kindergarten Infrastructure and Services Plan (KISP) is currently being finalised and will detail future forecast Kindergarten supply and demand.
 The Moreland KISP will be added to this page once finalised.
 For more information on the KISP, contact Amy Carson, Early Years Planning and Development Officer on 9240 1111.

-The Moreland Early Years and Youth Data Profile details current and future population, cultural and linguistically diversity, education and employment, housing and homelessness and health and wellbeing.
+The Moreland Early Years and Youth Data Profile details current and future population, cultural and linguistic diversity, education and employment, housing and homelessness, and health and wellbeing.
 In particular, the current and future population forecast and information on early childhood developmental vulnerability may be useful.

-The Moreland Health and Wellbeing Profile is a series of briefs which explore a range of topics informed by the social determinants of health, city resilience and liveability.
-To access the Early Years and Youth Data Profile or Health and Wellbeing Profile, visit: City of Moreland profile
+The Moreland Health and Wellbeing Profile is a series of briefs that explore a range of topics informed by the social determinants of health, city resilience, and liveability.
+You can access the Early Years and Youth Data Profile or Health and Wellbeing Profile on our City of Moreland profile page.

 Active travel events